Find Cheap Motorcycle Insurance Quotes in Your Area

 Why you should know your motorcycle's blue book value

 Knowing a motorcycle's blue book value can be helpful to a lot of motorcycle riders, particularly those negotiating with their insurance provider for a higher claim payout.
-If you feel the settlement your motorcycle insurance company offering you is low, we recommend negotiating with your provider.
+If you feel the settlement your motorcycle insurance company is offering you is low, we recommend negotiating with your provider.

 One approach that you can take is to compare what your insurance company claims the market value for your motorcycle is to the motorcycle blue book value for your bike.
 If your motorcycle's blue book value is more than what your insurance company is offering you, you'll want to point this out to your insurer.

-You bought your Harley Davidson motorcycle for $25,000, but your insurer maintains it has depreciated to $15,000.
+For example, you bought your Harley Davidson motorcycle for $25,000, but your insurer maintains it has depreciated to $15,000.
 If it's totaled, you'd be reimbursed for $15,000 (the current market price) minus your deductible.
 If the blue book value was greater, you might be able to get a better settlement.

 There are other ways to negotiate with your insurance company after an accident that don't require you to research your motorcycle's blue book value.
 For instance, you could hire an independent appraiser to calculate a value for your used motorcycle and then present this figure to your insurance company.